Fed's Yellen says fiscal policy adds 'uncertainty' to outlook

 She noted that job gains averaged 190,000 a month in the second half of 2016, for a total of 16 million jobs created since the worst point of the crisis in February 2010.
 Another 227,000 jobs were added in January, and wage growth has picked up indicating a tightening labor market, with an unemployment rate of 4.8 percent.

-She said the improvements in the labor markets have been spread throughout all groups, including African Americans and Hispanics, although unemployment among minorities remains "significantly higher" than the national average.
+She said the improvements in the labour markets have been spread throughout all groups, including African Americans and Hispanics, although unemployment among minorities remains "significantly higher" than the national average.

 Meanwhile, the economy has been growing at a moderate pace, boosted by solid consumer spending, including record auto sales last year.
 And the personal consumption expenditures index, the inflation measure the Fed watches closely, rose to 1.6 per cent in December, still low but heading in the right direction.